Enjoy the Rugby World Cup in an English pub in Paris

 The Highlander, A little piece of Scotland in Paris

 Located in the 6th arrondissement, this pub does not bear an English flag.
-A white cross on a blue background floats in front of its doors, and in World Cup season, it’s a safe bet that no Englishman will risk a beer here.
+A white cross on a blue background floats in front of its doors.
 And yet we can’t leave it out of our selection of the best pubs in Paris.

 The finest taste buds gather on the pub’s second floor.
 The atmosphere, only slightly calmer, gives way to tasting.
 As a worthy representative of Scotland, The Highlander offers a selection of no less than 80 whiskies.

-The World Cup is a great excuse to come every night, but the pub also organizes events: an open mic night every Wednesday, live music on Fridays and quiz nights on Sundays and Mondays.
+The pub also organizes events: an open mic night every Wednesday, live music on Fridays and quiz nights on Sundays and Mondays.
 Finally, a key piece of information: happy hour starts at 5pm.

 Sir Winston Churchill, the oldest English pub in Paris